2023 Most Popular Economics Bachelor's Degree Schools in California

 On average, economics graduates from UCSD take out $16,109 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $343.

-University of California - Riverside came in at #7 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in California ranking.
-UCR is a very large public school located in the large city of Riverside.
+University of California - Riverside did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
+It came in at #7 on the list.
+UCR is a fairly large public school located in the city of Riverside.

 About 35% of the students majoring in economics at the school are women while 65% are male.